Walter Blume (SS officer)

-Walter Blume (23 July 1906 – 13 November 1974) was a mid-ranking SS commander and leader of Sonderkommando 7a, part of the extermination commando group Einsatzgruppe B. The unit perpetrated the killings of thousands of Jews in Belarus and Russia.
-Blume was also responsible for the deportation of over 46,000 Greek Jews to Auschwitz.
+Walter Blume (23 July 1906 – 13 November 1974) was a mid-ranking SS commander and the leader of SS-Sonderkommando 7a, part of the extermination commando group Einsatzgruppe B. The unit perpetrated the killings of thousands of Jews in Belarus and Russia.
+Blume was also responsible for helping organize the deportation of over 46,000 Greek Jews to Auschwitz.
 Although imprisoned in 1945 and sentenced to death for war crimes in 1948, his sentence was commuted to life imprisonment in 1951 by the "Peck Panel" and he was released in 1955.

 Early life

 Blume was born into a Protestant family in Dortmund, Germany.
 His father was a schoolteacher and held a doctorate in law.
 Walter also studied law at the Universities of Bonn, Jena, and the University of Münster, passing the bar examination and receiving his doctorate in law from the University of Erlangen in April 1933.
 He was hired as a police inspector in his hometown of Dortmund on 1 March 1933, serving under Wilhelm Schepmann, and joined the SA and Nazi Party (member 3,282,505) on 1 May 1933.
 In 1934 he was transferred to the Prussian Secret State Police Office, where he also worked for the SD.
-He was registered on 11 April 1935 in the ranks of the SS (member 267,224), joining the staff of the Reich Security Main Office (RSHA).
+He was registered on 11 April 1935 in the ranks of the SS (member 267,224), later joining the staff of the Reich Security Main Office (RSHA).

-Gaining the attention of his superiors, in 1939 he was appointed the Director of Staff of the Gestapo.
-He served in the State Police Offices of Halle, Hanover and Berlin until 1941.
+Gaining the attention of his superiors, he served in the State Police Offices of Halle, Hanover and, in December 1939, he was appointed the Gestapo chief in Berlin.

 Gestapo career

-In March 1941, Blume was called to Düben where he was given responsibility for collecting, reorganizing and selecting the components of the Einsatzgruppen squads.
-In May he assumed the leadership of Sonderkommando 7a attached to Einsatzgruppe B (under Arthur Nebe) assigned to the 9th Army, part of Operation Barbarossa which started on 22 June 1941.
+In March 1941, Blume was made chief of the RSHA personnel department.
+He was called to Düben where he was given responsibility for collecting, reorganizing and selecting personnel for the components of the Einsatzgruppen squads.
+In May he assumed the leadership of SS-Sonderkommando 7a attached to Einsatzgruppe B (under Arthur Nebe) assigned to the 9th Army, part of Operation Barbarossa which started on 22 June 1941.

 Blume had been personally informed by Reinhard Heydrich that he and the 91 men under his command had a single task: the Judenvernichtungsbefehl (order to exterminate the Jews).
 Heydrich made it clear that this was on Hitler's orders.